-Tips To Make The Most of Your Extra Magic Hour or Magic Morning
+Tips To Make The Most of Your Extra Magic Hour or Magic Morning in Disneyland

 Now that you know which early entry you have and how it works, I want to make sure you don’t waste that hour on one ride, like I have done in the past.
 Believe it or not, there is still the need for a game plan for making the most of these extra hours at the park.

 General Tips for Extra Magic Hour or Magic Morning (Both Parks)

 There are a few tips that you need to keep in mind for both parks, whether using Magic Morning or Extra Magic Hour.